Peruvian cuisine: Crops

 The sweet potato is native to the Americas and was domesticated there at least 5,000 years ago.
 Two varieties of sweet potato are commonly available for sale in the markets, but there are more varieties around the country.
 One has dry orange flesh and light tan skin and tastes sweet.
 The other has purple skin, is white and brown inside, and is only moderately sweet.
 Occasionally another variety, characterized by small tubers and dark skin, is available.

-Among the fruits native to the Andes region in general (Peru, Bolivia) are lucuma, camu camu, prickly pear, cape gooseberry, cocona, pacay (technically a legume but used as a fruit), guanabana, dragon fruit, pepino, papaya, ciruela, mammee apple, banana passionfruit, cherimoya, granadilla, moriche palm fruit, and tamarillo.
+Among the fruits native to the Andes region in general (Peru, Bolivia) are lúcuma, camu camu, prickly pear, cape gooseberry, cocona, pacay (technically a legume but used as a fruit), guanabana, dragon fruit, pepino, papaya, ciruela, mammee apple, banana passionfruit, cherimoya, granadilla, moriche palm fruit, and tamarillo.
 Yacon, although an underground tuber, is also used as a fruit.
 Usually, none of the other native fruits are commercially available.

 From Peru, the Spanish brought back to Europe several foods that became staples for many cultures around the world.